The answer:

 where Z(k-1) is an estimate of X(k-1) from the previous time step from k-2 to k-1.

 Now, the FKF program modules apply for computing the maximum likelihood estimate Z(k) of X(k) from the time step from k-1 to k.
-Please observe that the Augmented Model is just a typical linear regression problem that can be solved by using any Least Squares Analysis software package.
-FKF speeds up the computations enormously in many cases where vectors Y(k) and/or X(k) have many components."
+Please observe that the Augmented Model is just a typical linear regression problem that can be solvedby using any Least Squares Analysis software package.
+But, FKF speeds up the computations enormously in all typical cases when vectors Y(k) and/or X(k) have numerous components."